convertigo/convertigo-doc/reference-manual/convertigo-objects/databases/couchdb/database-transactions/resetdatabase.md

 ---
 ##### Resets the database.

-Resets the specified database, and all the documents and attachments contained within.
-Then it restores the base with documents of the connector.
+Resets the specified database.
+All documents in the database will be deleted, all server based indexed view will also be deleted.
+When this transaction is executed, the FulLSync database will automatically be versioned to a new

 Property | Type | Category | Description
 --- | --- | --- | ---